GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

         - description: Media type requested by the user.
 One of `image`, `video` or `gif`
     - `searchTerm`
         - type: `string`
-        - description: Search string enter by the user.
+        - description: Search string entered by the user.
     - `pagingNum`
         - type: `string`
         - description: Page number